Iamelisma/Iamelisma/README.md

 - 👀 I’m interested in ...
 MUSIC, GAMES, PEOPLE
 - 🌱 I’m currently learning ...
 C++
 - 💞️ I’m looking to collaborate on ...
 GAMING INDUSTRY
-- 📫 How to reach me ...
-TWITTER @ismaelsanes
+- 📫 How to reach me ... discord #ismita

 <!---
 Iamelisma/Iamelisma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.